 Ideally, you’ve been in contact with your sponsor, who has at least set up your hotel reservation and your APO mailbox.
-Alternatively, you can set up your own APO mail box by emailing your orders to the post office.
+If they’re unresponsive or non existent, keep poking your gaining unit for a sponsor to help you with this!

 *Quarantined personnel can now request mail delivery once you arrive.

 And they’re supposed to meet you at the Welcome Center because you won’t have a car and you need to get your luggage to your hotel.
 Plus, you won’t have a German SIM card yet, so you can’t call a taxi.

 Pro tip: Install WhatsApp and Facebook Messenger before leaving the States.
 As of 2020, they are the most common forms of instant messaging internationally.
 You don’t necessarily need cell phone service to use them – just a wireless connection, which you should have at the Welcome Center.

 Check in to your hotel